 - Finalise your wedding runsheet

-Or, put one together if you haven’t already.
+Or, put one together if you haven’t already (PS, we’ve got a template for you here).
 This is the hour-by-hour, event-by-event master list of all the things that are happening on your wedding day.
 It should include when suppliers are arriving, what they’re doing, timings for the wedding (ceremony, speeches, first dance etc) and all the contact details for everyone important on the day.
 Share this with all the people involved in bringing your wedding together so everyone is on the same page and can contact one another if need be.

 - Do a virtual walk-through of the day and analyse everything